imfing/ava_downloader/README.md

 **The above link contains the download link**

-For sake of convenience, I copied the download link below:
+**For sake of convenience, I copied the download link below:**

 ## Download link:
 [https://mega.nz/#F!hIEhQTLY](https://mega.nz/#F!hIEhQTLY)

-key: !RkOnZv8Fz7EbYreHsiEzvA
+key: `!RkOnZv8Fz7EbYreHsiEzvA`

-I have broken down this into 64 7z files, just unzip the first file that should work.
+The entire dataset has been split into **64 7z files**, just unzip the first file that should work.

 ---
 AVA is a large-Scale database for aesthetic visual analysis containing 250000+ photos from dpchallenge.com.